AdaGold/video-store-api/README.md

 - the store's inventory of videos available for rental
 - their customers

-A small video rental business would use software to help manage this data.
+A small video rental business wants to start using software to help manage this data.
+They've already documented their video and customer information into files.
+Now, they're asking our team to build an API for them!

 ## Learning Goals